Blas Pérez

-Blas Antonio Pérez Ortega (born 13 March 1981) is a Panamanian footballer who plays as a forward for the Dallas Sidekicks in the Major Arena Soccer League.
+Blas Antonio Pérez Ortega (born 13 March 1981) is a Panamanian former professional footballer who plays as a forward for the Dallas Sidekicks in the Major Arena Soccer League.

 Club career

 Pérez began his career in his native Panama with Panamá Viejo.
 He made his debut with the club in 1998 and went on to score 27 goals in 56 matches.
 In 2001, he joined Árabe Unido and continued his goal scoring form.
 In 2002, he joined top Uruguayan side Nacional.
 The following season, he left for Colombia signing with Envigado, scoring a goal on his debut against Independiente Medellin in the process.
 After one season at the club he joined Centauros and went on to score 29 goals in 37 matches, catching the attention of one of Colombia's top clubs Deportivo Cali.
 For the 2005 season he signed with Cali and remained at the club for two years in which he continued with his goal scoring form.
 In 2006 Perez joined Cúcuta.
 With Cúcuta, Perez won the Copa Mustang in 2006 against Deportes Tolima.
 In 2007 Cúcuta and Blas Perez made their debut in Copa Libertadores, in which Blas scored eight goals, including two against Argentina's Boca Juniors.
 The eight goals were the second-most in the tournament.

-On 29 May 2007 Spanish Segunda División team Hércules CF signed Super Ratón on a four-year contract in which they acquired 50% of the players rights.
+On 29 May 2007, Spanish Segunda División team Hércules CF signed Super Ratón on a four-year contract in which they acquired 50% of the players rights.
 It was valued at US$2.7 million, with Blas Perez earning 60 thousand dollars per month.
 Perez enjoyed a brief stay in Spain in which he scored four goals in 16 matches.

-On 18 January 2008 he signed with UANL Tigres, his seventh club in his career and first in Mexico.
+On 18 January 2008, he signed with UANL Tigres, his seventh club in his career and first in Mexico.
 He played for Pachuca for the 2009 Clausura in a loan deal after Miguel Sabah's transfer to Pachuca did not work out.
 He scored eight goals in 15 matches with Pachuca.